OctopusDeploy/blog/blog/2021-12/cf-instance-types/index.md

 ## Conclusion

 EC2s have dozens of instance types these days, and providing a list of options to those deploying a CloudFormation template removes the need to refer to external documentation.

-In this post you learned how to build a CloudFormation parameter in YAML with a complete list of instance types, ready to be copied into your CloudFormation templates.
+In this post, you learned how to build a CloudFormation parameter in YAML with a complete list of instance types, ready to be copied into your CloudFormation templates.

+Happy deployments!